 How do I finish the design for the Gingerbread Reindeer?

 Use a thicker consistency for the antlers (you don’t need to thin the icing at all, actually).
 It looks cool when the antlers have that dimension, so use a 340 star tip to pipe them.
 Just use your creativity- swirls, swoops, or angles are great when creating your deer’s antlers.

 To embellish the cookies, I used gold and silver dragees to create ornaments for the antlers on the girl reindeers.
 For the guys, I piped ornaments with the thicker icing that I colored with burgundy red gel color mixed with a touch of super red, and forest green gel color.
 To make the cookies really festive I sprinkled some black edible glitter on the guys’ antlers while the icing was still wet.
 For the girls, I thinned some bronze luster dust with grain alcohol and painted this on their antlers.
 I also used this to create their “on fleek” eyelashes and their cute little smiles.
 The guys eyes and mouth were painted on with a black edible marker.
 You can add a bit of white icing to act as snow on their antlers if it floats your boat.

-I suppose it doesn’t matter if you believe in Santa Claus, or not.
+As far as the big guy in red, I suppose it doesn’t matter if you believe in Santa Claus, or not.
 My children aren’t “deprived” of anything because they don’t believe.
-They lavish praise and appreciation on us every year for giving them their gifts, so I suppose we’re their Santa.
+They lavish praise and appreciation on us every year for giving them their gifts, so I suppose we are their Santa.
 Whomever is lucky enough to get a bite of these adorable cookies, they probably deserve it for all they’ve done in your life.